 Beginning January 1, 2011, occupation taxes were imposed within the City of Lincoln at a rate of 2% on bar and restaurant revenues and a rate of 4% on car rental and hotel revenues.
 This tax revenue is generated to finance the activities of the Agency and is pledged as repayment of any outstanding Agency bonds.
-Occupation tax revenue increased by 24% in 2022 compared to 2021.
-This is primarily a result of normal operations in the current year compared to the effect that the COVID-19 pandemic had in the prior year as businesses were shut down for a portion of early fiscal year 2021.
+Occupation tax revenue increased by 9.6% in 2023 compared to 2022.
+This is primarily a result of inflationary factors and continued additional activity as compared to activity levels during the COVID-19 pandemic.
 The Agency expects, in a normal year, for occupation tax revenue to continue growing by 2% annually.